The Kabbala is the unofficial jewish mystics. The kabbalists look at the bible from an esoteric standpoint and search for the hidden allegories.

 But later kabbalists develeoped further theories about the Ain-Soph and the en-soph-aur, the infinite divine light, the 10 sephiroth and Adam Kadmon.

 Der Merkabah('Wagen') or Merkavah - mysticism (100 BCE – 1000 CE) was a precabbalist scool which relied on the visions of the Ezekiel Chap.
-1 and concentrated on the Heichalot - Literature with their divine palaces, the throne of god and the seven heavens, which were already long ago mentioned in Henochbook 2.
+1 and concentrated on the Heichalot - Literature with their divine palaces, the throne of god, the seven heavens and names of god as a means für the ascend into the heavens.
+All this was long ago mentioned in Henochbook 2.

 This Heichalot(Hekhalot : heavenly places) - literature contains several bigger texts like